Declaration of Madrid, of the VI CELAC-UE Congress of Media Editors 2023

 essential to launch initiatives for citizen participation in the media

-9. The participants in the Congress request from the Governments of the CELAC-EU Summit
+and a authentic work of social extension of the press. - The participants in the Congress request from the Governments of the CELAC-EU Summit

 the implementation of measures for the defense of intellectual property rights

-10. The joint organization between Latin America and Europe of events
+and authorship in journalism. - The joint organization between Latin America and Europe of events

-will be promoted business promoted by the communication groups of the two regions.
+will be promoted business promoted by the communication groups of the two regions. - To urge the continuity of successive editions

 of the Congress of Media Editors in around the II I CELAC-EU Summit of 2017.